 Hard light gives contextual clues to the audience, like physical setting, hard emotion, and fine-lined details.

-Soft lighting, on the contrary, can change hard light by reading as a comforting and supportive.
+Soft lighting, on the contrary, can change a hard light by reading as comforting and supportive.

 Logical Reasoning